Millennial-Polymath/alx-zero_day/0x01-emacs/README.md

-How to open a file from within Emacs
+The command to save a file in Emacs